whygukin/Group-9/docs/final.md

 Helped with understanding a bit about the PPO algorithm (along with the lecture slides). https://medium.com/analytics-vidhya/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8

-The PPO algorithm used based on the article above, but with some minor tweaks/changes. https://github.com/ericyangyu/PPO-for-Beginners/blob/master/ppo.py  (repository - PPO for beginners)

 PPO algorithm such as all the math from Open AI (developers themselves) https://spinningup.openai.com/en/latest/algorithms/ppo.html